-KAPLAN: It's quite a challenge to monitor his situation because, first of all, the Ukrainian consular officials are not allowed to visit him on the basis that he is a Russian national.
-Russian journalist and human rights activist Zoya Svetova to get in a meeting with him, but she was also denied without any reasons provided.
+Ms. Kaplan.
+It's quite a challenge to monitor his situation because, first of all, the Ukrainian consular officials are not allowed to visit him on the basis that he is a Russian national.
+Russian journalist and human rights activist Zoya Svetova tried to get in a meeting with him, but she was also denied without any reasons provided.